Indonesia - Sumba & Flores Photo Tour - full itinerary

 Our next stop is Praijing Village, where we can interact with the local people and learn about their unique culture.
 This traditional hilltop village is known for its distinctive thatched-roof houses and vibrant community life.
 As we wander through the village’s narrow pathways, we’ll see intricate stone tombs that reveal a deep respect for ancestral traditions.
 The warm hospitality of the villagers and their rich storytelling make this a truly immersive cultural experience.

 Later in the afternoon, depending on the tide, we head to Walakiri Beach, a picturesque coastal destination known for its stunning sunsets and unique natural features including the “dancing trees”.
-The beach features a vast expanse of white sand and numerous unique mangrove trees that line the coast.
+We’ll encounter a rugged beach and numerous unique mangrove trees that line the coast.
 During low tide, the receding waters unveil a captivating sight where the exposed seabed is dotted with tidal pools that reflect the sky's colours during sunset, creating a breathtaking mirror-like effect.

 Day 5: